 Ballots will be mailed any time between 14 to 18 days before the election.
 After it is voted, the ballot may be mailed or hand-delivered to the county election office.
-In order to be counted, the ballot must be received by the county election office or designated drop site no later than 8:00 pm on Election Day.
-Postmarks do not count.
+In order to be counted, A ballot is valid if received or postmarked by 8:00 pm on election day.

 You can sign up to track your mail ballot on your Secretary of State website.

 If you are a registered voter, your ballot will be automatically sent to you.
 You can call 1-866-ORE-VOTE (1-866-673-8683) or contact your county election office to make sure your vote was received.You will need to sign the return envelope of your ballot.
 Your signature will be matched with your voter registration card to verify your identity.